-and Hickman study.
-They found the mean and median equity stake held by board outsiders in their sample of firms was 2 percent and 0.08 percent, respectively, compared with 1 percent and 0.05 percent for my sample of BHCs.
-Thus, boards conceivably may be weaker in banks because outside directors hold less equity and are presumably less motivated to impose disciplinary measures on management.
+Outside directors, however, do appear to take larger stakes in nonfinancial firms than in banks, judging by a comparison with the Byrd and Hickman study.
+They found the mean and median equity stake held by board outsiders in their sample of firms was 2.0 percent and 0.08 percent respectively, compared to 1.0 percent and 0.05 percent for my sample of BHCs.
+Thus boards conceivably may be weaker in banks because outside directors hold less equity and are presumably less motivated to impose disciplinary measures on management.

-Whatever the reason for weaker boards among BHCs, when combined with the regulatory impediments to hostile takeovers, weaker boards may contribute to a corporate governance mechanism in banks that is not as efficient at disciplining managers as those mechanisms in other sectors.
+Whatever the reason for weaker boards among BHCs, when combined with the regulatory impediments on hostile takeovers, they may contribute to a corporate governance mechanism in banks that is not as efficient at disciplining managers as those mechanisms in other sectors.
 For example, MSV found that corporate boards were particularly weak in removing unresponsive managers in manufacturing firms that were in declining sectors and that required radical downsizing and restructuring.
 In these sectors, the restructuring function was primarily performed by hostile takeovers.
 MSV term this situation a third-best solution, on the grounds that internal control devices are inherently cheaper to operate and more conducive to long-term planning than are hostile takeovers.
 In the banking industry, however, while boards are even weaker than in manufacturing sectors, the use of hostile takeovers as an important method of restructuring is also ruled out.
-By default, this void has given regulators a primary role in providing a last-resort control mechanism-what might be termed a fourth-best solution since takeover by regulators is almost certainly far more costly than any market-based alternative.
+By default, this void has given regulators a primary role in providing a last-resort control mechanism--what might be termed a fourth-best solution, since takeover by regulators is almost certainly far more costly than any market-based alternative.